ssamot/ce888/02-Stats.md

 ## Summary statistics and resampling statistics

 * Today we are going to discuss summary statistics and resampling statistics
-	* Summary statistics try to capture the "essence" of a set of observations
+	* Summary statistics try to capture the "essence" of a set of observations (the sample)
-	* Resampling statistics try to find out how if we can "trust" a parameter we inferred from the observations
-		* If we re-did the sampling, would we still found out the same thing?
+	* Resampling statistics create different samples from the original sample in order to gain further insights
 * Resampling statistics are far more intuitive to understand then using t-tests (I think...)